QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

    -- V1 is null here, the compiler will detect or warn possible usage
 ```

-The pointer type can itself be declared limited, which will have the added
+The pointer type itself can be declared as limited, which not only prevents
-constaint that it can't be copied.
+copying but also enforces move semantics on all instances:

 ```Ada
    type Holder is  ...